 NHS staff to be allowed to refuse to take part in assisted dying under amendment

+NHS staff can refuse to take part in assisted dying under amendment

 Changes will also be made to employment law so that nobody who refuses to take part can be dismissed or face disciplinary action.